Skip to content

 Myth 6: Excessive Sweetness Means Added Sugar

-Fact: Diabetics should generally avoid sugar.
-Unprocessed honey may be included in a diabetic diet in controlled amounts, but it’s crucial to consult a healthcare professional to fit honey into the prescribed carbohydrate intake.
+• Fact: Diabetics should avoid sugar.
+Honey is made up various sugars.
+Unprocessed honey may only be included in a diabetic diet in controlled amounts, ONLY AFTER consulting your doctor on the possibility of including honey into your prescribed carbohydrate intake.

 Myth 8: Ants don’t eat Pure Honey